+The OBJ file format was developed by Wavefront Technologies (designers of 3D Maya modeling software) for its Advanced Visualizer package.
+This file format can be exported and opened by various 3D image editing programs.
 It is very frequently used and has become one of the primary exchange file formats between software.

 On sculpteo.com, for example, the MTL file and the OBJ file can be downloaded together into an archive file (ZIP file for example) to use the texture, colour and material information.
-It’s one of the best formats for printing multi-coloured material.
+It’s one of the best formats for printing multi-colored material.

 Often used as an alternative to STL files, OBJ files differ: